-Impact Social mitigation measure/monitoring plan Responsibility Frequency/ Monitoring requirement Based on 1 above, the Project Contractor will develop and implement an emergency response plan (ERP) for the construction phase of the project in alignment with international best practices; 3.
-Given the remote locations where construction of the transmission line will be carried out, the Project Contractor will identify mutual aid and response capabilities that can assist the Project Contractor and TANESCO during the handling of a crisis; The Project Contractor will conduct out mock drills on various credible scenarios to enhance the emergency preparedness levels Integration with host communities Project Contractor, Quarterly 1.
+Impact Social mitigation measure/monitoring plan Responsibility Frequency/ Monitoring requirement response plan (ERP) for the construction phase of the project in alignment with international best practices; 3.
+Given the remote locations where construction of the transmission line will be carried out, the Project Contractor will identify mutual aid and response capabilities that can assist the Project Contractor and TANESCO during the handling of a crisis; 4.
+The Project Contractor will conduct out mock drills on various credible scenarios to enhance the emergency preparedness levels Integration with host communities Project Contractor, Quarterly 1.
 The Project Contractor will launch an aggressive STI and HIV/AIDS awareness campaign which is not only directed at construction workers but also at the community as a whole; Project E&S Manager 2.
 Condoms should be distributed by placing them at centrally located points and by ensuring that construction workers and community members are aware of the availability and location of condoms.
-The distribution of condoms should be approached with the necessary cultural sensitivity; Access to the construction site (ROW, substations and construction camps) should be controlled to prevent sex workers from either visiting and/or loitering within the project footprint areas; 4.
+The distribution of condoms should be approached with the necessary cultural sensitivity; 3.
+Access to the construction site (ROW, substations and construction camps) should be controlled to prevent sex workers from either visiting and/or loitering within the project footprint areas; 4.
 Local women should be empowered.
 This could be achieved by employing them to work on the project, which in turn would decrease their (financial) vulnerability.